Special Report: The Gulf Oil Spill

 For an amazing perspective on the size of the spill - by looking at it as if it were in your own neighborhood - click here and enter your zip code.

 About 40 percent of the coastal wetlands in the lower 48 states are found in Louisiana.
 These millions of acres of wetlands were built over thousands of years by Mississippi River floodwaters that deposited huge amounts of sediment at the river's delta.

 Today, these wetlands range from interior forested wetlands to barrier islands on the Gulf of Mexico and a wide array of interconnected habitats, including freshwater, brackish and salt marshes that are home to millions of birds and other wildlife.

-Cleanup crews are working around the clock to contain a large oil spill in the Gulf of Mexico.
-The spill has created an oil slick that is threatening fish and wildlife in the Gulf and surrounding wetlands.
+Cleanup crews worked around the clock to contain the large oil spill in the Gulf of Mexico.
+The spill created an oil slick that threatened and continues to threaten fish and wildlife in the Gulf and surrounding wetlands.
 Here’s what kids are asking about the spill—and answers from environmental experts.